SHIRLA DE MAGALHÃES, LMFT, RPT-S, RSP

 -C.G.
 Jung

-Sandplay is a non-verbal form of therapy where during a session, miniature objects and symbols are placed inside a tray of sand to create scenes that correspond to your inner world.
-When placing the miniatures in the sand, unconscious feelings emerge, inner pictures become visible, it is one of the few therapeutic modalities that promote the unconscious and conscious mind to come together in a safe and protected space.
-This new awareness becomes the platform for psychological transformation and personal growth.
+Sandplay is a non-verbal therapeutic modality in which miniature objects and symbols are placed in a tray of sand to create scenes that reflect your inner world.
+As these miniatures are arranged, unconscious feelings surface, and inner images become visible.
+It is one of the few therapeutic approaches that allow the unconscious and conscious mind to integrate in a safe and protected space.
+This newfound awareness serves as a foundation for psychological transformation and personal growth.

-Neurobiological research shows that emotional memories and traumatic sensory experiences are stored in the limbic system and right hemisphere of the brain, along with non-verbal, sensory experiences such as images, bodily sensations, and emotions.
-Expressive therapies such as Sandplay are thus believed to be effective methods to access any unconscious content locked in the limbic system and bring it into consciousness where it can be cognitively reprocessed and resolved.
+Neurobiological research indicates that emotional memories and traumatic sensory experiences are stored in the limbic system and the right hemisphere of the brain, alongside non-verbal, sensory experiences such as images, bodily sensations, and emotions.
+Expressive therapies like Sandplay are effective in accessing unconscious content stored in the limbic system and bringing it into conscious awareness, where it can be reprocessed and resolved.

-Sandplay is a valuable means of working with children, teens, and adults.
-Emotional issues that may not be verbalized are expressed in the sand.
-Through the creation of sandtrays, one can delve deeper into what is troubling them and facilitate change in the process.
-The sand provides a playful, non-threatening environment to bring about connections and self-examination.
-It is important for adults and adolescents to recognize that their sandtray work will not be interpreted.
-The therapist is only a guide to facilitate the process.
-Most people delight in this modality, as they are given the freedom to create and tell stories in a safe environment.
+Sandplay is a valuable tool for working with children, teens, and adults.
+Emotional issues that may be difficult to verbalize can be expressed through the sand.
+By creating sandtrays, individuals can explore deeper emotional concerns and facilitate change in the process.
+The sand provides a playful, non-threatening environment for self-exploration and connection.
+It’s important for adults and adolescents to understand that their sandtray work will not be interpreted by the therapist, who serves only as a guide to facilitate the process.
+Many people find great joy in this modality, as it allows them the freedom to create and tell stories in a safe and supportive environment.

 "Healing takes place in the free and protected space" Dora Kalff